hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configure_sgx.rst

       Changes the version of the consensus algorithm to 0.1.

     ``sawtooth.poet.report_public_key_pem="$(cat /etc/sawtooth/ias_rk_pub.pem)"``
-      Adds the public key that the validator registry transaction processor uses to verify attestation reports.
+      Adds the public key that the PoET Validator Registry transaction processor uses to verify attestation reports.

     ``sawtooth.poet.valid_enclave_measurements=$(poet enclave --enclave-module sgx measurement)``
-      Adds the enclave measurement for your enclave to the blockchain for the validator registry transaction processor to use to check signup information.
+      Adds the enclave measurement for your enclave to the blockchain for the PoET Validator Registry transaction processor to use to check signup information.

     ``sawtooth.poet.valid_enclave_basenames=$(poet enclave --enclave-module sgx basename)``
-      Adds the enclave basename for your enclave to the blockchain for the validator registry transaction processor to use to check signup information.
+      Adds the enclave basename for your enclave to the blockchain for the PoET Validator Registry transaction processor to use to check signup information.

     ``sawtooth.poet.enclave_module_name``
       Specifies the name of the Python module that implements the PoET enclave.